Kameshraj05/RewardsApplication/README.md

-# 🏆 Rewards Program Application
+# 🏆 Customer Rewards Application
 This is a Spring Boot-based REST API application designed to manage customer transactions and calculate customer rewards points earned by the transaction history.

 ## 📌 Features